stratum-mining/sv2-spec/05-Mining-Protocol.md

 Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

-### 5.1.4 Future Jobs
-An empty future block job or speculated non-empty job can be sent in advance to speedup new mining job distribution.
-The point is that the mining server MAY have precomputed such a job and is able to pre-distribute it for all active channels.
-The only missing information to start to mine on the new block is the new prevhash.
-This information can be provided independently.

-Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

 To specify that a job is for a future prevhash, the job's `min_ntime` field is left empty.